-PPC: 6

-Grades 10-12

-FULL YEAR

-Prerequisite: Must pass Computer & Career Awareness
+Grades 10-12 Prerequisite: Must pass Computer & Career Awareness CREDIT: 1.0 Weighting: 15%

-CREDIT: 1.0

 Microsoft Office Certification will provide students to proficiently use basic and advanced applications of Microsoft Word, PowerPoint, and Excel.
 This course will be a preparation for Microsoft Office Specialist (MOS) certification for Microsoft Office upon completion.
 The purpose of this course is to prepare students to qualify for entry-level positions in the business/office sector and prepare students for college courses in a computer related field.
-(Satisfies the computer technology requirements)
+(Satisfies the computer technology requirement)